Canadian property bubble: Background factors

 Canada's last housing busts happened during the early 1990s recession, when Canada was facing low commodity prices, a large national debt and deficit that was weakening the value of the Canadian dollar, the possibility of Quebec independence, and a recession in Canada's main trading partner, the United States.

 Between 1986 and 1989, housing costs in Toronto increased by 150%, the highest four-year price escalation to date.
 This spike corresponded with the introduction of the Canadian Immigrant Investor Program in 1986, a type of "golden visa" that allowed high-wealth individuals and their families a pathway to permanent residency; as well as the plummeting of five-year mortgage rates from over 21% in 1981 to 10.2% in 1987.
 Two years after 5-year mortgage rates began increasing (from 11.25% eventually to over 14%), average house prices began to decline by over 27% in Greater Toronto (1989 to 1996) during the early 1990s recession.
 The Canadian Immigrant Investor Program ended in 2014, while the Quebec Investor program continued on until it was frozen in 2019.

 Vancouver’s first housing bubble burst in 1981, the second declined gradually in 1994.
 Otherwise, Canadian housing prices from 1980 to 2001 stayed within a steady and narrow range of 3 to 4 times provincial annual median income, with little effect anywhere outside of these two cities.

 The 2000s commodities boom (caused by rising demand from emerging-market economies such as China) boosted economic activity, particularly business investment, which generated job growth in Canada.
 During this time, significant rural-to-urban migration and immigration to Canada likely contributed to the pressure on house prices.
 By 2010, Canada began experiencing, for the first time since 1980, a synchronized housing bubble across the six largest residential real estate markets in Canada, which represent approximately 40% of all real estate sales in Canada.
+In 2012, the IMF warned about Canadian housing market and debt levels in their biannual report.